Gold nugget – chocolate and panna cotta cupcake

-These fun and delicious golden cupcakes take inspiration from St. Patrick Day.
-This dessert is made of a moist and fragrant chocolate cupcake while the cream is a classic panna cotta created in a beautiful geometric shape*.
+These fun and delicious golden chocolate and panna cotta cupcakes take inspiration from St. Patrick Day.
+This dessert is made of a moist chocolate cupcake while the cream is a classic panna cotta created in a beautiful geometric shape.
 Everything is covered with a golden food spray and the cake hides a heart of hazelnut cream spread.
 Decorated with a cookie coin and a few crumbs of gold.
 A real treasure.

 - 460 ml whipping cream

 - 200 ml milk

 - 1 egg at room temperature

 - 1 tsp vanilla extract